OpenMendel/VCFTools.jl/docs/src/conformgt.md

 # Match markers in two VCF files

-Applications such as haplotyping and imputation need to match the markers in a target VCF file to those in a reference panel in a VCF file.
+Applications such as haplotyping and imputation often need to match the markers in a target VCF file to those in a reference panel.
 Matching can be by marker ID, if the two data sets are on different builds, or by chromosome position, if the two data sets are on the same build.

 ## Example files